AquilesCrespo/cex.io-api-AutoIt/README.md

 ##How to use:
 1. Download and Install AutoIt (scripting language) and Scite(most used Editor)...
-2. Download and install Python , for the Editor you can choose your self (personally I use Komodo Edit)...
+2. Download and install Python...
-3. Download API UDF source ( cex.io-Autoit-Functions folder )...
-4. Place the UDF's Here Supplied inside you AutoIt Include Folder...
+3. Place the UDF's Here Supplied inside you AutoIt Include Folder...
-5. Place the UDF's Supplied in extra-UDF's folder inside you AutoIt Include Folder...
-6. Create your AutoIt project script...
+4. Create your AutoIt project script...
-7. Include the API Functions to your script:
+5. Include the API Functions to your script:

 ```autoit
 #include <cex-io_api.au3>